Russell Fry

 Russell William Fry (born January 31, 1985) is an American politician and lawyer serving as the U.S. representative for South Carolina's 7th congressional district since 2023.

-A member of the Republican Party, Fry represented the 106th District in the South Carolina House of Representatives from 2015 to 2023.
-In 2018, he was appointed to the position of Majority Chief Whip for the 122nd South Carolina General Assembly.
+Previously, he represented the 106th District in the South Carolina House of Representatives from 2015 to 2023.
+He is a member of the Republican Party.

-Career
+Fry was first elected to Congress in 2022 after defeating incumbent Tom Rice in the Republican primary.
+He was a candidate in the U.S. Senate special primary to replace Lindsey Graham, following his death.
+He placed third in the primary.

+Early life and education

+Fry was born on January 31, 1985 in Surfside Beach, South Carolina to Matthew and Sunny Fry.
+When growing up his family lived paycheck to paycheck in a typical home with no central Heating or Air conditioning.
+He has said that this taught him the value of hard work.
+When the September 11 attacks attack happened, Fry was a teenager and he has said that this event had influences his Patriotism and wanting to get into Public service.

+He was an active member of the Boy scouts of America and he had earned the rank of Eagle Scout in the year of 2003.

+Fry attended and graduated from Socastee High School in Myrtle Beach, South Carolina.
+Fry then attended the University of South Carolina and he worked to self fund his education and he graduated in 2007 with a degree in Bachelor of Arts in Political science and a minor in Business administration.

-South Carolina House of Representatives
+South Carolina House of Representatives (2015-2022)

 In May 2015, State Representative Nelson Hardwick announced his resignation after House leadership investigated sexual harassment allegations against him.
 Fry ran in the special election for Hardwick's seat.
 He won a plurality of the vote in the Republican primary in July and advanced to a runoff against Tyler Servant.
 Fry won the runoff, and was unopposed in the general election.
+In 2018, he was appointed to the position of Majority Chief Whip for the 122nd South Carolina General Assembly.